Advertiser Disclosure

 Travel Protections

-Above, we’ve taken a look at what this card can do for you when you’re planning and booking your trips.
-But what happens if you have an issue while you are on the road?
-Think of things like injuries, trip delays, and lost or delayed luggage.
+Above, we’ve examined what this card can do for you when you’re planning and booking your trips.
+But what happens if you have an issue while on the road?
+Think of injuries, trip delays, and lost or delayed luggage.
+The Chase Sapphire Reserve card can help protect you during your travels.

 Everything from delays to cancellations to travel accidents and other emergencies can be covered.
 And while we’d never want anything bad to happen when we’re away from home, the Chase Sapphire Reserve card provides peace of mind so you can be confident that you’ll be taken care of if something does come up.